steve-lemon/ga/README.md

 ### Fitness

-calculate the total travel distance in loop.
+calculate the total traveling distance of instance. (use the internal distance metrics).

 ```ts
     public fitness = (indices: number[]) =>